Do Go On - 206 - Dungeons and Dragons

 Yeah, basically.

-Or a dice choose your adventure.
+Or dice chooses your own adventure.

 Who will win World War II?